top of page

 Red Flags

-Before beginning an exercise routine, confirm that you are dealing with a straightforward case of Plantar Fasciitis and not another condition requiring immediate medical attention[1].
+Before beginning an exercise routine, ensure that your condition is indeed Plantar Fasciitis and not another issue requiring immediate medical attention.

-Caution: In most cases, Plantar Fasciitis pain is musculoskeletal and mechanical in origin[2].
-However, if there are signs of a more severe issue, it is vital to consult your physician before attempting any recommended exercise routines[2].
+Caution: While Plantar Fasciitis pain is typically musculoskeletal and mechanical in origin, it is crucial to consult your physician if there are signs of a more severe issue before attempting any recommended exercises.

 Seek medical attention immediately if you experience any of the following:

-3. Symptoms of significant nerve compression, such as muscle atrophy or pain that remains unchanged with increased rest or alterations in body position[4].
+• Symptoms of significant nerve compression, such as muscle atrophy or pain that does not improve with rest or changes in body position.

-4. Signs of infection including fever above 38°C (100°F), tenderness, warmth, and redness of the foot[5].
+• Signs of infection, including a fever above 38°C (100°F), tenderness, warmth, and redness of the foot.

 Key Exercise Principles